learn-co-curriculum/mod3-project-week-setup-example/README.md

     end
   end
 end
 ```

-The namespacing means our api can be accessed by navigating to `http://localhost:3000/api/v1/notes`

-+ Let's verify that everything worked by running `rails s` and navigating to [http://localhost:3000/api/v1/notes](http://localhost:3000/api/v1/notes).
-You should see JSON in your browser.
+### Test Out your Application

+Your API now has two working *endpoints*, or routes that it exposes to the public.
+To see all the notes, for example, we could navigate to `http://localhost:3000/api/v1/notes`

+At this point it is probably a good idea to add some seed data and make sure everything is properly wired up.

-**Major 🔑 alert:** make sure you have the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) Chrome extension installed.
+**Major 🔑 alert:** Having the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) Chrome extension installed.
 This will make JSON data *much* easier to read.

-If that worked, then congratulations!!
-Now it's time to setup the frontend.

 ---

-# Setting Up the Frontend
+# Setting Up the Frontend Client Application

 Make sure you create **a separate directory and a separate GitHub repository for the frontend**

-Open up a new terminal window `command t` and leave your rails server up and running
+Tip: you can open up a new tab in terminal window `command + t` if you'd like to have your rails server up and running in another tab

-Once there, `cd` into that directory on your computer and we'll start building out the frontend

-+ Let's create the files and folders we'll need:

-  + `mkdir bin src styles`

-  + `touch index.html`

-+ Verify everything worked by running `ls` You should see `bin src styles and index.html` at the root directory of your frontend project

----
+In the new folder you create you should touch a file called `index.html` and create a folder called `src` in which you will add your JavaScript files.

 + Add the following to `index.html`